-It has been many weeks since we first closed Horseshoe Cottage Farm and Bradgate Caravan Site due to Coronavirus pandemic so, we are very pleased to plan for a safe re-opening to the new ‘Normal’ but retaining all our features and ambiance that make us so special.
+It has been many months since we first closed Horseshoe Cottage Farm and Bradgate Caravan Site due to Coronavirus pandemic.

 We are small and rural so, there is naturally, less chance of coming into contact with lots of people.

-In line with the current government advice, we will opening both sites when allowed.
+In line with the government advice, we opened both sites in the Spring 2021.

 Following our closure, we have been working hard to provide flexibility to guests whose bookings have been cancelled.
 We are very grateful for the patience and understanding everyone has shown.